10up/plugin-scaffold/README.md

 ### Direct Install
 - Clone the repository
 - Rename folder plugin-scaffold -> your project's name
-- Do case-sensitive search/replace for the following:

-	- TenUpScaffold
-	- TENUP_SCAFFOLD
-	- tenup-scaffold
-	- tenup_scaffold

-- `cd` into the plugin folder
-- run `npm run start` to build the front-end assets

-### Copying to an existing plugin
-If copying files manually to an existing plugin directory, make sure to include the following files which may be hidden:
+- If copying files manually to an existing plugin directory instead of cloning directly from the repository, make sure to include the following files which may be hidden:

 ```
 .babelrc